aviney-06/aviney-06/README.md

 - 👋 Hi, I’m @aviney-06
 - 👀 I’m interested in Development and Designing.
-- 🌱 I’m currently learning for opportunities to
+- 🌱 I’m currently learning for Fullstack App and Web Development.
-- 📫 Reach me at <a href="linkedin.com/in/avinash-dubey-45a6211b6">LinkedIn</a>
+- 📫 Reach me at <a href="https://www.linkedin.com/in/avinash-dubey-45a6211b6">LinkedIn</a>
 - 😄 Pronouns: Him

 <!---